Frequently Asked Questions

 Are there additional requirements for international applicants?

-International students (excluding those from English-speaking Canadian schools, United Kingdom, Ireland, Australia, and New Zealand) are required to submit results of the Test of English as a Foreign Language, (TOEFL), with a minimum 620 (paper based), 260 (computer based), or 105 (internet based); official scores must be sent to CSDCAS via a unique TOEFL code (code 1220) by the January 1 priority deadline or February 1 final deadline.
+International students (excluding those from English-speaking Canadian schools, United Kingdom, Ireland, Australia, and New Zealand) are required to submit results of the Test of English as a Foreign Language, (TOEFL), with a minimum 620 (paper based), 260 (computer based), or 105 (internet based); official scores must be sent to CSDCAS via a unique TOEFL code (code C122) by the February 1 deadline.

 Can I apply to begin the graduate program in the spring or summer?